rfennell/AzurePipelines/SampleTemplates/XplatGenerateReleaseNotes (Node based)/Version 3/readme.md

 # Sample Handlebar Templates and Custom Handlebars Extensions
 This folder contains sample Handlebar Templates and custom Handlebars extensions for my [Cross Platform Release Notes Azure DevOps Task](https://github.com/rfennell/AzurePipelines/wiki/GenerateReleaseNotes---Node-based-Cross-Platform-Task)

-## What format are the sample?
+## What format are the samples?
 ### Templates
 Most of the samples are provided as .MD templates.

-> If you wish to output a different format alter the file extension and tag appropriately
+> If you wish to output a different format alter the file extension and tags appropriately

-These will provide basic reports outputted as markdown, showing the common features of the task
+They provide basic reports outputted as markdown, showing the common objects available in the task

 ### Custom Extensions
-The extensions are small block of Javascript that can be injected into the Handlebars processing to perform special function.
+The extensions are small blocks of Javascript that are injected into the Handlebars processor to perform special functions.

+They can be injected either by:
-They are injected using the `customHandlebarsExtensionCode` parameter.
+- Injection as inline YAML content using the `customHandlebarsExtensionCode` parameter
+- Loaded from a file using the `customHandlebarsExtensionFile` parameter

-Each sample .JS file contains a single custom module, usually with a usage sample.
-If you wish to use multiple custom modules they can be combined into a single block e.g.
+> In this folder each sample .JS file contains a single custom module, usually with a usage sample.
+If you wish to use multiple custom modules they can be combined into a single block/file e.g.

 ```
+const handlebars = require("handlebars");
 module.exports = {
     count_workitems_by_type: function (array, typeName) {
         return array.filter(wi => wi.fields['System.WorkItemType'] === typeName).length;